hugoofilipe/Domotic_env_system/README.md

  - lançar Api orientada ao estado do serviço
  - integraçao com telegram

-Style standart code: pep8 (https://www.python.org/dev/peps/pep-0008/)
+Docs:

-Api server: Build with **Flask** (https://pypi.org/project/Flask/)
+ - Style standart code: pep8 (https://www.python.org/dev/peps/pep-0008/)

-Database: MySQL
+ - Api server: Build with **Flask** (https://pypi.org/project/Flask/)

 SQLAlchemy: is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL. we used to deal with MySQL database